-a) Early Warning: The team will keep a watch on the trigger of any hazard in the ward and inform the WDMC and SMC IRS Team about the incident.

-b) Search and Rescue and Evacuation: S & R Team members having acquired response and rescue skills will play the role of first responders in case of a disaster and will assist the Fire Services and other specialized rescuers from SMC and the state in rescue and evacuation following a disaster.

-c) Basic First Aid: The first aid team would be comprising of trained volunteers in emergency first aid and will provide basic first aid and shift them to safe locations and hospital after a disaster.

-d) Damage & Loss assessment: The Damage and Loss Assessment Task Force Team members will be responsible for conducting first hand survey immediately at the aftermath of a disaster and later assist the Damage Assessment Teams in completing the assessment.
+- Early Warning: The team will keep a watch on the trigger of any hazard in the ward and inform a) the WDMC and SMC IRS Team about the incident. - b) Search and Rescue and Evacuation: S & R Team members having acquired response and rescue skills will play the role of first responders in case of a disaster and will assist the Fire Services and other specialized rescuers from SMC and the state in rescue and evacuation following a disaster. - c) Basic First Aid: The first aid team would be comprising of trained volunteers in emergency first aid and will provide basic first aid and shift them to safe locations and hospital after a disaster. - d) Damage & Loss assessment: The Damage and Loss Assessment Task Force Team members will be responsible for conducting first hand survey immediately at the aftermath of a disaster and later assist the Damage Assessment Teams in completing the assessment.

-e) Evacuation: This stage is very crucial; it should cover the procedural steps for evacuation of people under threat or likely to be affected by the disasters.
-Further, the evacuation route maps to be prepared for most vulnerable pockets/ hazard prone zones of the Ward.
+e) Evacuation: This stage is very crucial; it should cover the procedural steps for evacuation of maps to be prepared for most vulnerable pockets/hazard prone zones of the Ward.

-5.3 Community Preparedness:
+Community Preparedness: 5.3

 - a) Community awareness education

-- b) Sensitization of community about needs of pe other vulnerable groups
+- b) Sensitization of community about needs of persons with disabilities, women and children and other vulnerable groups

 - c) Community warning system

-The Agency responsible for hazards specific warning at Ward level may be captured as per the Table 5.3.
+The Agency responsible for hazards specific warning at Ward level which may be captured as per the Table below.